shoelace-style/webpack-example/README.md

 npx http-server
 ```

-Then open a browser at the URL shown and navigate to the `dist` directory.
+Then open a browser at the URL shown.